-Here is a thought to ponder: What would have to be true and how can you influence this?
+If that is the case, do you think that you could bring it more into other contexts?
+What would have to be true and how can you influence this?

-It seems that you have a reservoir of imagination available to tap into, and perhaps intuitive wisdom as well.
-This can help complement your strategic thinking, and maximize your achievements for the benefit of all.
+This could help complement the strategic thinking, and maximize your achievements for the benefit of all.